BrianLusina/PythonSnips/Data_Search/README.md

      - User should be able to search for words in a paragraph/text
      - Search results should be displayed in the terminal
      - Add the results and display the total number in terminal

+## Domestic Trade

+You have been hired by a trade company to write a program.
+They have given you a CSV (comma separated value, used in spreadsheets) file containing sales data by transaction for 10,000 sales transactions. write a function that calculates the grand total of sales for a given item across all stores.

+Your output should be in a form of a dictionary, with total_KSH as a key and the total as a value.

+Additionally, the company wants to know which store location made the largest sales for that item.
+Add that as another hash key-value pair.

+Example: Given a `TRANS.csv` of:

+store,sku,amount
+Nairobi,DM1210,7000 KSH
+Nairobi,DM1182,1968 KSH
+Naivasha,DM1182,5858 KSH
+Mombasa,DM1210,6876 KSH
+Nakuru,DM1182,5464 KSH

+If we enter 'DM1182', you program should return:
+{:total_KSH=> 13290, :largest=> 'Naivasha'}.